 If you want to take it a step further, pay attention to the types of credit cards you're using so that you can maximize your rewards in certain categories.
-Some cards offer amplified rewards earning for different popular categories of spending, like the American Express® Gold Card, which offers 4 points per $1 spent on dining out, and The Platinum Card® from American Express, which offers 5 points per $1 spent directly with airlines or for hotels booked through the American Express portal.
+Some cards offer amplified rewards earning for different popular categories of spending, like the American Express® Gold Card, which offers 4 points per $1 spent on restaurants worldwide, including takeout and delivery, and The Platinum Card® from American Express, which offers 5 points per $1 spent directly with airlines or for hotels booked through the American Express travel portal.

 Who Should Do All Their Spending With a Credit Card?